 Q: Are there legal limits on noise levels for air rifles in the UK?

 • A: While there are general guidelines on permissible noise levels, these are not specifically designed for impulsive noises like air rifle shots.
-However, exceeding these levels can lead to legal consequences.
+However, exceeding these levels may lead to legal consequences.

 Q: What are the penalties for excessive noise?